Tetsworth: Parish church

 The Church of England parish church of Saint Giles was originally Saxon.
-It was largely rebuilt in the 12th century in the Norman, with some fine features including the tympanum over the south door.
-The chancel was rebuilt in the 13th century, and in the 15th century new Perpendicular Gothic windows were inserted in the nave.
+It was largely rebuilt in the 12th century in the Norman style, with some fine features including the tympanum over the south door.
+The chancel was rebuilt in the 13th century, and in the 15th century, new Perpendicular Gothic windows were inserted in the nave.
 St. Giles was a prebendal chapel of the parish of Thame until 1841, when Tetsworth was made a separate ecclesiastical parish.

 The first incumbent of the new parish was Rev. John W. Peers, a member of the Peers family of Chiselhampton House.
 (He was vicar from 1841 until 1876).
-In 1846 Peers had a vicarage built and in 1851 he proposed to demolish the parish church and replace it with a new one.
-The Oxford diocesan architect, G. E. Street reported that parts of the old church building were "of very considerable merit, and in good preservation", the chancel was "very perfect" and it would be "very inadvisable" to allow their demolition.
-Samuel Wilberforce, Bishop of Oxford also opposed Peers' proposal.
-Nevertheless Peers demolished the old church, and in 1855 the new one was completed and Bishop Wilberforce consecrated it.
+In 1846, Peers had a vicarage built, and in 1851, he proposed to demolish the parish church and replace it with a new one.
+The Oxford diocesan architect, G. E. Street, reported that parts of the old church building were "of very considerable merit, and in good preservation," the chancel was "very perfect," and it would be "very inadvisable" to allow their demolition.
+Samuel Wilberforce, Bishop of Oxford, also opposed the Peers' proposal.
+Nevertheless, Peers demolished the old church, and in 1855 the new one was completed and Bishop Wilberforce consecrated it.

 The architect John Billing designed the new church in the Early English Gothic style.
 Sherwood and Pevsner described the new building as "a clumsy design" and the bell-tower as "excessively heavy".
-By the end of the 18th century the old church had a ring of six bells.
-They were re-hung in the new church, and Mears and Stainbank of the Whitechapel Bell Foundry re-cast them all in 1936.
+By the end of the 18th century, the old church had a ring of six bells.
+They were rehung in the new church, and Mears and Stainbank of the Whitechapel Bell Foundry recast them all in 1936.
 The Old Vicarage has been Grade II listed since 1963 as "Vicarage, now house. c.1846" and the Church of Saint Giles was also Grade II listed since that year.
 The summary for the latter includes this description:Church. c.1855, by J. Billing of Reading.
 Coursed squared stone; old plain-tile roof to nave, aisle, chancel and vestry; stone tower.
 5-bay nave with south aisle, 2-bay chancel, tower to south, vestry to north.
 Early English style.
 2-centre arched doorway to base of tower with double-leaf plank doors.